-Charley horse pain can sometimes persist for several days, especially if caused by muscle strain or underlying conditions.
+Charley horse pain can sometimes persist for several days, especially if caused by muscle strain, repeated cramping, or an underlying trigger.

 Understanding Why Charley Horse Pain May Last For Days